Inmate Sexual Assault at Bayview Correctional Facility Lawyer

 To be eligible to take advantage of the Adult Survivors Act:

-- Plaintiff must have been sexually abused
+- Plaintiff must have been the victim of a sex offense

 - Plaintiff must have been at least 18 years old when they were sexually abused